 Please note that not all courses are offered every semester.
 This listing is not considered authoritative.
 Please visit Access.SMU for authoritative course offerings including meeting times, professor, and more.

-An introduction to computational media and digital processes as the basis of creative practice.
-Students gain proficiency in digital imaging, computer generated animation, and digital video using popular graphics software such as the Adobe Suite.
-Includes an overview of the history of digital/hybrid art from the mid-20th century onward, including Internet art, mobile and ubiquitous computing, sonic art, virtual worlds, interactive installation, and augmented performance.
+Introduces computational media and digital processes as the basis of creative practice.
+Students gain proficiency in digital imaging, computer-generated animation, and digital video using popular graphics software such as Adobe Creative Suite.
+Includes an overview of the history of digital and hybrid art from the mid-20th century onward, including Internet art, mobile and ubiquitous computing, sonic art, virtual worlds, interactive installation, and augmented performance.

 Explores computation as a powerful generative medium.
 Working with the open-source processing development environment and Java programming language, students learn the fundamentals of creative coding and computational thinking, including object-oriented programming.
 Hands-on topics include algorithmic drawing, procedural imaging, 2-D and 3-D animation, visualization, interactivity, and gaming.

 Students use advanced processing tools to experiment and generate interactive pieces, art robots, and works that respond to stimuli.
-This studio class is designed to introduce students to non-screen based digital art that exists in real space.
-This course is for students interested in installation, sculpture, performance, robotics, and electronics in art.
-It is open to students from all Meadows disciplines.
-Prerequisite: Open to all Meadows students or with permission of the instructor.
+This studio class introduces students to nonscreen-based digital art that exists in real space.
+For students interested in installation, sculpture, performance, robotics, and electronics in art.
+Prerequisite: Meadows student or permission of instructor.